 Wilcox concludes her study with a close analysis of the ASL poem, “The Dogs,” by Ella Mae Lentz.
 In presenting Deaf Americans’, Deaf Germans’, and Deaf Italians’ reactions to the poem, Wilcox manages not only to demonstrate the influence of culture upon metaphors, but also to illuminate the sources of sociopolitical division within the American Deaf community.
 Metaphor in American Sign Language proves an engrossing read for those interested in linguistics and Deaf culture alike.

-Phyllis Perrin Wilcox is Professor, Department of Linguistics and Founder, Signed Language Interpreting Program, University of New Mexico, Albuquerque, NM.
+Phyllis Perrin Wilcox is a professor in the Department of Linguistics and director of the baccalaureate degree in Signed Language Interpreting at the University of New Mexico.

 ISBN 978-1-56368-099-1, 6 x 9 casebound, 228 pages, sign illustrations, photographs, tables, references, index

 $67.50sOrder Form or call: